Puffin Love

 He came from a long distinguished line

-Of ancestors who’d received awards
+Of ancestors bestowed with awards

 For their contributions and unabashed bravery